kagisearch/kagi-docs/orion/src/getting-started/faqs.md

 Note that Orion uses Bookmarks bar that is separate from Favorites for more control, so you would need to copy bookmarks you want to the Bookmarks bar folder.

+## Orion is displaying wrong icons for Favorites and Frequently Visited pages on iOS — how can I fix that?

+The easiest way to fix incorrect icons is to purge the websites cache.
+You can accomplish this with the following steps:

+Settings -> Data Management -> Clear History and Websites Data -> Toggle on 'Websites Cache' -> Tap Clear.